xxshady/altv-xrpc/README.md

-// rpc event will be send to webview that was added using rpc.useWebView on client-side rpc.emitWebView(alt.Player.all[0], "example", 123) .then(result => alt.log("webview rpc result:", result)) .catch(e => alt.logError("something went wrong", e.stack))
+// rpc event will be send to webview that was added using rpc.useWebView on client-side rpc.emitWebView(alt.Player.all[0], "example", 123) .then(result => alt.log("webview rpc result:", result))
+  // possible rejection: rpc.useWebview is not used on client-side (WebViewNotAdded) .catch(e => alt.logError("something went wrong", e.stack))
 ```